nualagr/readnreviewed/README.md

 If a user was logged in, and if they had not written the review being iterated over, then the upvote button would be displayed beside that review.
 This prevented non-site-members from voting on reviews.

-Next

 [API]()

-Google Books API was chosen due to the large amount of information that was made freely available, however many issues cropped up during development relating to the API.
+Google Books API was chosen due to the large amount of information that is freely available, however many issues cropped up during development relating to the API.
 Initially the API call was made using the special keywords 'intitle', 'inauthor' and 'isbn', that can be used in the volumes search to specify the search terms to search in those particular fields.
 This often returned searches where no books could be found.
 Removing